 Wow, better than store bought.
 I quickly moved on to empanadas with no problem at all.

 Easy cooking is at your fingertips.
-Either way these empanadas will not fall short in any way.
+Either way, these Vegan Empanadas will not fall short in any way.

 The mushrooms are sauteed and combined with sofrito as well as a clean and refreshing tomato sauce.

 There are so many canned tomatoes but I choose Hunt’s because it is the one store-bought tomato sauce that I find to be smooth.

 These empanadas are wonderful to take on a picnic too because they don’t need to be hot to be enjoyed.